Xetibo/ReSet-Doc/sections/plugin_implementation/mockups.typ

 ordered, it makes sense to use a widget where the user can visually see the result.
 This makes it very intuitive compared to having users set the offset as a number.
-A user is most likely to be familiar with a drag-and-drop feature, which makes it easy to understand how to use it @draganddrop.\
+A user is most likely to be familiar with a drag-and-drop feature, which makes it easy to understand how to use it. @draganddrop \
 The "Cancel" and "Apply" buttons are placed at the bottom of the drag-and-drop area because it follows the natural downward flow of the user.
 A feature that can be implemented into that area is the ability to change commonly used monitor